jayshah19949596/Traffic-Sign-Classifier-Project/README.md

 ## CRITERIA 3 : Model Training

 - I have trained the model for 10 epochs
-- I tried training for 30 epochs but it seems the method I have used for pre-processing and model used there is not much changes in the validation accuracy for the model
+- I tried training for 30 epochs but it seems the method I have used for pre-processing and model used there is not much changes in the validation accuracy when number of epochs is 10 or 30
 - I have used bacth size of 128.
 I have choosen this because tensorflow gives optimized results when batch size is a power of 2
 - learning rate used is 0.001.
 I think this is ideal leanring rate to start with or may be 0.01
 - Used AdamOptimizer to optimize cost function.